Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

-ET2dNet removed background and achieved axial super-resolution.
-We implemented ET2dNet on the EPI image and compared the output (fake TIRF) with the real TIRF image, as shown in Fig.\ref{fig-ET2dNet} c.
-Visually, the fake TIRF showed minimal background and high contrast.
-Then we focused on the region highlighted by the white dashed box, where the EPI and TIRF images revealed distinct characteristics of the microfilament structure.
+cTIRF removed background and achieved axial super-resolution.
+We implemented ET2dNet on the EPI image and compared the output (cTIRF) with the experimental measured TIRF image, as shown in Fig.\ref{fig-ET2dNet} c.
+Visually, the cTIRF showed minimal background and high contrast.
+Then we focused on the region highlighted by the white dashed box, where the measured EPI and TIRF images revealed distinct characteristics of the microfilament structure.
 EPI image showed a continuous microfilament, while the TIRF image depicts a discontinuous structure.
 Given the shallow penetration depth of TIRF illumination (approximately 50-200 nm) at the bottom in the z-direction, we inferred that the microfilament formed an arch-like structure, with the middle part positioned away from the bottom.
-This structure served as a typical example to assess the axial-resolution enhancement achieved by ET2dNet.
+This structure served as a typical example to assess the axial-resolution enhancement achieved by cTIRF.
 We then acquired six EPI images along the z-axis, spaced 200 nm apart, as illustrated in Fig.\ref{fig-ET2dNet} d.
 Visually, these images appeared nearly indistinguishable.
-However, the corresponding ET2dNet outputs exhibited distinct differences and collectively reconstruct an arch-like structure, demonstrating the enhanced resolution achieved by ET2dNet.
+However, the corresponding cTIRFs exhibited distinct differences and collectively reconstruct an arch-like structure, demonstrating the enhanced resolution achieved by cTIRF.
 The corresponding full image stacks are provided in Supplementary Information Fig. S1.